MatthieuMarino/360-viewer/README.md

 The site is accessible at http://localhost:3436

-the control is set to mouse by default, press ctrl to switch between mouse and keyboard control
+the control is set to mouse by default, press ctrl to switch between mouse and keyboard control Right/left arrows navigate between images

+Warning : It is possible to add video to the diorama but not recommended, the CPU is under heavy load (better gpu helps)